Remarks:

 This is very old marble mine on the Bányahegy (the name of the hill means Mine Hill), people have been using it continuously since the Middle Ages.
 The palace of King Matthias in Visegrád was built already from the stones of this mine in the 15th century.
 The abandoned parts of the mine are visible beside its access road, in a few hundred steps distance from the clearing.
 The former mine railway carried the stones and the wood of the forest to the Danube, but it was closed a few decades ago, later the rails were removed.
 Now we can see only the meandering embankment of the narrow-gauge railway line during the hike in the mountainside.

 We leave the clearing, turn onto the wide and well-trodden access road of the marble mine, pass the old, abandoned building of the former forester’s lodge and turn right from this road onto wheel tracks.
 We cross a patch of forest and reach a new, fenced area of a clear-cut.
 We walk on the right side of it, the access road of the marble mine goes on its left.
 We descend mildly from the col, there is a nice view towards north to the hills of the Gerecse Hilly Country through the clear-cut.
 The abandoned embankment of the former mine railway meanders on the right side, among the trees of the forest.
 We can notice its ruined bridge, if we walk attentively.
-We cross the path of the blue triangle signs, it goes towards the top of Gerecse Mountain, but our route avoids the summit, we go around the mountain.
+We cross the path of the signs, it goes towards the top of Gerecse Mountain, but our route avoids the summit, we go around the mountain.

 After a while we get to a dirt road and turn onto it.
 The descent finishes here, we begin the climb in the mountainside again.
 This dirt road ascends continuously, while it gets around in the mountainside.
 The direction of the dirt road changes slowly from northern into eastern and we reach the wide northern plateau of the Gerecse.
 We get to the end of the upward slope at the very old Sandl hárs Limetree, and the lonely house of the ecclesiastical holiday resort appears after a clear-cut on the right side of the dirt road.
 The box of the Blue Trail’s stamp is equipped on the fence at its corner (Gerecse Mountain, ecclesiastical resort).

 We pass the holiday resort and begin to descend from the plateau after a few minutes.
 The route of the Blue Trail turns into a narrow valley, crosses a power line and our path reaches the rocky northern side of the Gerecse Mountain.
 The abandoned marble mine of Pisznice Hill appears on the left side through a clear-cut, it is a nature conservation area.
-The path descends continuously and slowly gets to the bottom of the Vízválasztó Valley where the path of the red strip marks meets with the the Blue Trail, and the two colors go on together.
+The path descends continuously and slowly gets to the bottom of the Vízválasztó Valley where the path of the marks meets with the the Blue Trail, and the two colors go on together.
 The trail leads into a narrow forest cultivating asphalt road and we turn onto it.
 Later the road leaves the forest, the asphalt surface finishes here and we arrive to the meadow of Pusztamarót on a gravel road.

 The monument of the Battle of Pusztamarót appears in front of us, the wooden shelter with tables and benches stands on the other side of the road.
 The battle between the Turkey and Hungarian army was in 1526 here, a few weeks after the tragedy of the Battle of Mohács.
 The Hungarians were defeated in that battle and the Turkey troops pursued the Hungarians until this field, finally attacked them here again.
 About 25.000 soldiers and other escaping people, women and children died here on 15th September 1526.
 The stone memorial cherishes their memory.
 We find the stamp of the Blue Trail on a pine tree at the edge of the meadow, beside the old cemetery (Clearing of Pusztamarót, stamping place).
 There is another stamp on the southeastern part of the big meadow, on the wall of the small buffet at the Sasfészek Camping.

-After the meadow of Pusztamarót the blue strip and red strip sings climb the Marót-hegy (Marót Hill) together on a dirt road, but they go in different directions on the top.
-We follow the blue strip signs across big clear-cuts, the growing trees of the plantations are 2-3 metres tall.
+After the meadow of Pusztamarót the and sings climb the Marót-hegy (Marót Hill) together on a dirt road, but they go in different directions on the top.
+We follow the signs across big clear-cuts, the growing trees of the plantations are 2-3 metres tall.
 Later we reach the deep valley of Vaskapu, the dirt road goes around with a big omega-shaped bend.
 On the another side of the gorge after big clear-cuts we turn into the straight cut-line of a middle voltage power line and escort it on a path, later on wheel tracks during a half an hour.
 Finally we turn off from the cut-line and descend steeply from the hill to the asphalt road between Bajót and Bajna villages (Asphalt road to Bajót village).
 A resting place is located on the other side of the road, behind bushes and trees, we can reach it on its short access road.

 We go only a few hundred steps on this road towards north, until its right bend and turn right onto a climbing dirt road in the cut-line of a big pressure gas pipeline (the pipes are unter the ground, we can see only the red sign posts.
 We have to look for attentively on the left side of the clear-cut that narrow path, which disappears among the bushes and trees.
 We have to turn onto it and after two minutes we reach a dirt road in the side of Domonkos-hegy (Domonkos Hill).
 We climb the ridge across big, new clear-cuts, while we have a nice panorama back, towards the Gerecse Mountain.
 Later the dirt road crosses the wide double ridge of the hill and reaches a junction of five dirt roads.
 We take a right angle turn to eastern direction and descend steeply on the other side of the hill.